KAILone/Site/README.md

+# F-ing around
-# This repo is only for fun
+This repo is only for fun

 Thanks.